aeonSolutions/AeonLabs-GitHub-API-C-library/README.md

 ## For more general information
 Ask a question or start a discussion: A great place to publicly share feedback, ideas, feature requests, and troubleshoot any issues is in the [GitHub Users Community](https://github.com/orgs/community/discussions).

+## For Developers
+The GitHub REST API documentation can be found here: https://docs.github.com/en/rest

 <br>